-Allyson N. Hammerstedt is a graduate of New England Law | Boston (J.D.
-2010).
-She earned a Bachelor of Arts in Political Science from The Catholic University of America (B.A.
-2007) with minors in Philosophy and French.
-While in law school, Allyson was a Deanís List recipient and clerked for a number of prestigious law firms in Boston, assisting in complex litigation actions on behalf of plaintiffs and defendants.
+Allyson N. Hammerstedt is an experienced civil litigation trial attorney, having successfully defended clients in state and federal courts.
+Ms. Hammerstedt is a graduate of The Catholic University of America where she earned a Bachelor of Arts in Political Science from with minors in Philosophy and French.
+Thereafter, she attended and graduated from New England Law | Boston (J.D.).
+While in law school, Ms. Hammerstedt was a Dean’s List recipient and clerked for a number of prestigious law firms in Boston, assisting in complex litigation actions on behalf of plaintiffs and defendants.

-Allyson is admitted to practice in the Commonwealth of Massachusetts (2010), the United States District Court for the District of Massachusetts (2011), Rhode Island (2010) the United States District Court for the District of Rhode Island (2011) and the United States Court of Appeals for the First Circuit (2014).
-Allyson holds memberships with the American Bar Association, Massachusetts Bar Association, Massachusetts Defense Lawyers Association, Cambridge-Arlington-Belmont Bar Associations,and Rhode Island Bar Association.
-She also serves as a Judge for New England Law | Bostonís Legal Research & Writing annual oral argument presentation.
+Ms. Hammerstedt holds memberships with the American Bar Association, Massachusetts Bar Association, Massachusetts Defense Lawyers Association, Cambridge-Arlington-Belmont Bar Associations and Rhode Island Bar Association.
+She also serves as a Judge for New England Law | Boston’s Legal Research & Writing annual oral argument presentation.